How AI Call Intake Improves Lead Response (and Why It Matters More Than You Think)

 2. Broken handoffs.
 When the agent realizes a call needs a human, the handoff has to be clean.
 Warm transfer if the human is available, clear message + follow-up if not.
 A clunky handoff is worse than no AI at all.

 3. No feedback loop.
 You should be reviewing call recordings weekly for the first month and monthly after that.
-The agent gets smarter when you notice where it's missing; it gets dumber if you never look.
+The agent gets sharper when you notice where it's missing; it drifts if you never look.

 A smaller but real benefit: your team

 Front-desk burnout is real.
 At a busy orthodontic practice, a receptionist can take 60+ calls a day during peak season.
 Half of those are reschedules, insurance questions, and "Are you guys open?"
-The AI handling the routine volume means the person at your desk gets to focus on the patient standing in front of them — which is what you actually want them doing.
+The AI handling the routine volume means the person at your desk gets to focus on the patient standing in front of them and the high-value consults that close in person — which is what you actually want them doing.
+The automation is the pipeline-security layer underneath the human team, not a substitute for it.

 The "yes, but" list